aqsa-ayman/loopyfruit/README.md

 **To Do:**
 - Welcome screen
-- Change the background
+- Change the background?
-- Introduce the "rotten apples"
+- Introduce the worms
+- High scores

 Made with python and the pygame module.
 Pixel art made on http://makepixelart.com/free/#